quiltedhills/htfc3-kubejs_patches/README.md

 • Added recipe for azalea leaves and their flowering variant
 • Added recipes for tuff, calcite, and dripstone blocks; replaced the old deepslate recipe with a new one
 • Tweaked existing health plaster recipes and added a new one
-• Changed recipe for the slingshot
+• Tweaked recipe for the slingshot
 • Fixed some nuggets as well as glass having odd melting points
 • Made drakkars craftable
+• Added IE and Mekanism ore processing for Beyond Earth's ores